-A high quality telescopic antenna and strong magnetic suction mount base included free of charge in order to facilitate a wide variety of antenna mounting options.
+A high-quality telescopic antenna and strong magnetic suction mount base is included free of charge in order to facilitate a wide variety of antenna mounting options.
 A free female SMA adapter is also included at no cost for those looking to connect SMA antennas to the NESDR Mini 2+.

 The perfect device for learning software defined radio, on the cheap.
 Amateur radio, ADS-B, police & fire scanning, trunking, satellite images--you name it, this little guy can probably do it.
 Outperforms many devices 10x its cost!

 Brand new design!
-The NESDR Nano 2+ are custom-made by NooElec for SDR applications.
+The NESDR Nano 2+ is custom-made by NooElec for SDR applications.
 The enclosure was also re-designed to assist in maintaining lower temperatures than the previous generation.

 The Nano 2+ contains a new custom TCXO fabricated exclusively for NooElec.
 Important TCXO specifications: Frequency stability: 0.5PPM (max) Phase noise @1kHz offset: -138dBc/Hz (or better) Phase noise @10kHz: -150dBc/Hz (or better) Phase noise @100kHz: -152dBc/Hz (or better) This is, by far, the highest performance TCXO available in any low-cost SDR.

-This is an RTL-SDR software defined radio receiver with RTL2832U ADC chip, 1PPM TCXO, SMA F connector, R820T2 tuner and aluminium case with passive cooling.
+This is an RTL-SDR software defined radio receiver with RTL2832U ADC chip, 1PPM TCXO, SMA F connector, R820T2 tuner and aluminum case with passive cooling.
 Tunes from 500 kHz to 1.7 GHz with up to 3.2 MHz (2.4 MHz stable) of instantaneous bandwidth.
 (HF mode works in direct sampling mode - V3 models and above only).
-Perfect for use as a computer based radio scanner with free software like SDR#, HDSDR, SDR-Radio, Linrad, GQRX or SDR Touch on Android.
-Works on Windows, MacOS, Linux, Android and even embedded Linux computers like the Raspberry Pi.
+Perfect for use as a computer-based radio scanner with free software like SDR#, HDSDR, SDR-Radio, Linrad, GQRX or SDR Touch on Android.
+Works on Windows, MacOS, Linux, Android, and even embedded Linux computers like the Raspberry Pi.

 Ham/amateur radio enthusiasts, rejoice!
 Our MF/HF converter for software defined radio will allow you to listen to MF and HF through your existing software defined radio (SDR).